aimat-lab/AutoSlurm/README.md

 <img src="./images/multi_job.png" width="100%">
 <br><br>

-Let's say you want to execute four independent scripts on a single node on `HoreKa`.
+Let's say you want to execute four independent scripts, each with their own configuration, on a single node on `HoreKa`.
 This can be accomplished by supplying multiple commands:

 ```bash
 aslurm -cn horeka_4gpu                     \